 Under section 3 of the Theft Act 1978, it is a criminal offence if someone knows that payment on the spot is required from them for goods supplied, or a service done for them, but that person dishonestly makes off without having paid.
 They must also have intended to avoid such payment.

 What needs to be established?

-If we take the example of leaving a restaurant without paying the bill, making off will occur when an individual goes beyond the spot where the payment is required or expected.
-This would include leaving the restaurant, but not simply leaving the table to go to the toilet.
+If we take the example of leaving a restaurant without paying the bill, making off will occur when an individual goes beyond where the payment is required or expected.
+This would include leaving the restaurant premises, but not simply leaving the table to go to the toilet.

-‘Payment on the spot’ includes payment at the time of collecting goods on which work has been done or in respect of which service has been provided.
+The individual must have known that payment was due at the place expected.
 No liability can arise if the person thought the goods were free or offered on credit.

-Goods or services must have actually been supplied for which payment would be expected.
-Under s 3(3) of TA 1978, no offence of making off without payment is committed where the supply of the goods or the doing of the service is against to law (eg, paying a bank robber’s getaway driver), or where the service rendered is one for which payment is not legally enforceable (eg, paying a prostitute).
+Goods or services must have been supplied for which payment would be expected.
+Under section 3(3) of the Act, no offence is committed where the supply of goods, or the provision of a service is against the law or not legally enforceable (for example, paying a bank robber’s getaway driver).

 The individual must also have known that payment was required, yet intended to leave without making payment – and had no intention of coming back to pay, or ever paying for the goods or services.